 For instance, the know-your-customer (KYC) and onboarding process used to rely on emails, PDFs and wet signatures, which took weeks to complete.

 5 Reasons Why Hedge Fund Managers and Investors Should Use a Fund Management Software

-Must fund managers and investors use fund management software?
-Read this article to understand how the fund management industry benefits from digitalization.
+Must fund managers and investors invest in a fund management software solution?
+Read this article to understand the benefits of a fund management software.